deepakbackuply/softaculous_api/cpanel/guide/bulk_import.md

 ## Import all installations to Softaculous using Softaculous API guide

-This document explains how to import all your installations to Softaculous.
+This guide explains how to import all your installations to Softaculous.

 ### via cURL
 ```php